franksama/BlackJackClient/README.md

-SportMingles
+BlackJackClient
 ============

-Android application for SportMingles
+My first Android application that connects to the BlackJack Distributed Server.